Atlanta United FC: Inaugural season and first championship (2017–2018)

-2019–present
+De Boer era (2019–2020)

 Martino left the club following their MLS Cup triumph in order to take over as manager of the Mexico national team.
 He was replaced by Frank de Boer.
+In the second edition of the Campeones Cup, Atlanta defeated Club América 3–2, winning the trophy and becoming the first club from United States to defeat a Mexican side in the cup match.
 De Boer led the club to wins in both the U.S. Open Cup and Campeones Cup, but after beating the New England Revolution and Philadelphia Union in the MLS Playoffs, Atlanta United were eliminated in the conference finals by Toronto FC.

 The 2020 season started brightly for United, with two wins in two matches before the season was postponed due to the COVID-19 pandemic.
 Following a nearly four-month layoff, United participated in the MLS is Back Tournament in Orlando, Florida, losing all three of their matches.
 Following their elimination from the MLS is Back Tournament, De Boer and Atlanta United mutually agreed to end his relationship with the club.
 He was replaced on an interim basis by Stephen Glass, who led the club following the resumption of league play in August.